nodestream/nodestream/README.md

 ## Description

-This library aims to provide an abstraction layer between your application/library and all the various remote storage services which exist on the market, either as hosted by 3rd parties or self-hosted (S3, GridFS etc.).
-Your code should not depend on these services directly - the code responsible for uploading a file should remain the same no matter which storage service you decide to use.
-The only thing that can change is the configuration.
+This library aims to provide a unified API for all the major storage systems out there (filesystem, AWS S3, Google Cloud Storage etc.).
+It also provides an easy way to manipulate data streams as they are being uploaded/downloaded from those storage systems (compression/ checksum calculation/encryption etc.).

+### Use cases

+- Single API to rule them all
+- Easy way to transform incoming/outgoing data
+- Work with filesystem storage during development, AWS S3 in production without changing code
+- *Insert your idea here*

 ## Available adapters